Bidirectional Consistency Models: Experiments and Results

-While CMs can perform interpolations between two \emph{generated} images \citep{song2023consistency}, our BCM can interpolate between two given \emph{real} images, which is a more meaningful application.
+\textbf{Interpolation.} While CMs can perform interpolations between two \emph{generated} images \citep{song2023consistency}, our BCM can interpolate between two given \emph{real} images, which is a more meaningful application.
 Specifically, we can first invert the given images into noises, smoothly interpolate between them, and then map the noises back to images.
-We illustrate some examples in \Cref{fig:res_interpolation} and more results in \Cref{fig:many_interpolate}.
+We illustrate some examples in \Cref{fig:res_interpolation}.
 Here, we note a caveat in the implementation of BCM's interpolation: recall that when inverting an image, we first inject a small initial noise, as described in \Cref{sec:inversion}.
-In the context of inpainting, we find it crucial to inject \emph{different} initial noises for each of the two given images to avoid sub-optimal results, as illustrated in Figure \ref{fig:same_noise_interpolate}.
+In the context of interpolation, we find it crucial to inject \emph{different} initial noises for each of the two given images to avoid sub-optimal results, as illustrated in Figure \ref{fig:same_noise_interpolate}.
 We defer further discussions to \Cref{appendix:application_interpolation}.